samtron1412/docs/operating-system/shell.md

 # Overview
 In computing, a shell is **a user interface** for access to an operating system's services.
 In general, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular operation.

+The shell runs inside a terminal, virtual terminal or terminal emulator.

 We can use shell to **programming**.

 ![Design Shell](shell/Linux_kernel_and_gaming_input-output_latency.svg "Design shell")